Our Story

 Our Mission

-To lovingly craft original, beautiful, complex, life-affirming, heartfelt, richly rewarding, emotive and bold theatre for adults and young people and to be internationally recognised for:
+To lovingly craft original, beautiful, complex, life-affirming, heartfelt and richly rewarding, theatre for adults and young people and to be internationally recognised for:

 • ‘coming of age’ and ‘getting of wisdom’ stories;

-• exceptional storytelling built on inspirational scripts and narratives;
+• exceptional telling of uplifting stories built on inspirational scripts and narratives;

-• theatre inspired by the beauty around us, celebrating life, death, hope and the capacity to live rich and meaningful lives;
+• stories that celebrate the beauty of humanity’s journey: life, death, hope and our desires to live rich and meaningful lives;

-• an intimate connection between audience and performers.
+• cultivating an intimate connection between audience and performers.

 WHAT PEOPLE ARE SAYING ABOUT OUR WORK